Narshe1412/Code-Institute-Interactive-Frontend-Algorithms/README.md

 - Other type of algorithms (accessors, indexing, data structures, etc...)
 - Option to run the algorithms out of the browser using the full capabilities of the computer's processors.
 - Option to run algorithms in a VM on a cloud provider, to obtain a best-case computer setups.
+- Option to be able to use my very own data sets or algorithms.

 ## Technologies Used